Keloids and hypertrophic scars

 - Pressure dressings

-- Surgical excision (but may result in a second keloid even larger than the original one)
+- Surgical excision (but in keloids, excision may result in a new keloid even larger than the original one)

 - Intralesional corticosteroid injection, repeated every few weeks